Mineeagle/dej-deb-membership-fee-reminder/README.md

 1. Download the repo.
 A possible way to do so, is by clicking on the light blue "<> Code" button on the top left.
 Then, just select "Download ZIP" and unpack the downloaded dicrectory.
 2. A file called main.py should be run, to start the program.
 ## How to use the program
 The first line after starting the program shows the current version.
-Please make sure it is the most up-do-date one.
+Please make sure it is the most up-to-date one.
 Then follow through the shown steps and enter the required information.

 Please make sure that your excel file has the following structure: